 Meet your coach

-Clare is a Yoga Teacher, doula, mother and owner of Lushtums – the pregnancy and postnatal yoga experts.
+Clare is a Yoga Teacher, doula, mother and owner of Lushtums – who specialise in pregnancy and postnatal yoga.
 She has taught over 5,000 women and practised yoga throughout her own pregnancy.
 Watch the video to find out why Clare is passionate about teaching mums how to get Active for 2 through yoga.

 Yoga requires little equipment – a blanket and cushions will do if you don’t have a mat or blocks.
 Keeping a water bottle to hand will help you to stay hydrated.